w0lfzk1n/EzPizMenu/README.md

 - delete: Delete a file/s or folder/s
 - zip: Zip a file/s or folder/s
 - unzip: Unzip a zipfile
-- ch: Change current path into folder in current path
+- ch: Change directory into folder of current path
 - rsync: Create a Backup of a file or folder to custom path

 **Scripts**: Run Scripts